 The Reserve Bank Board today left the cash rate unchanged at 1.50%.
 For full details, please refer to the Statement by Philip Low or contact us to discuss your financial planning needs.
 Key points from the media release include:

-- Indicators of the labour market remain mixed.
-Employment growth has been stronger over recent months.
-The various forward-looking indicators point to continued growth in employment over the period ahead.
-Wage growth remains low, however, and this is likely to continue for a while yet.
+- Employment growth has been stronger over recent months and has increased in all states.
+The various forward-looking indicators point to solid growth in employment over the period ahead.

-- Taking account of the available information, the Board judged that holding the stance of monetary policy unchanged at this meeting would be consistent with sustainable growth in the economy and achieving the inflation target over time.
+- The low level of interest rates is continuing to support the Australian economy.
+Taking account of the available information, the Board judged that holding the stance of monetary policy unchanged at this meeting would be consistent with sustainable growth in the economy and achieving the inflation target over time.